Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 This command, shown in @code:mitm-ettercap starta Ettercap in text mode (`-T`) on the `eth0` network interface (`-i eth0`) and performs an #gls("arp", long: false) poisoning attack (`-M arp`).
 The #gls("ip") addresses of the controller and the Home I/O simulation are specified by `/IP_CONTROLLER//` and `/IP_HOMEIO//`.
 A graphical user interface is also available but has to be installed as an extra package.

-To execute this attack, *Iptables* (@stack:mitm-iptables) will be used to redirect the packet to a *Ppython* (@stack:mitm-python) script that modifies them in real-time.
+To execute this attack, *Iptables* (@stack:mitm-iptables) will be used to redirect the packet to a *Python* (@stack:mitm-python) script that modifies them in real-time.
 This script employs the *Scapy* (@stack:mitm-scapy) library, a powerful tool for crafting, decoding and encoding packets from / to a wide range of protocols.
 The second part of this attack scenario (see @subj:attack:mitm-modbus-tls) will use a *Go* (@stack:mitm-golang) script.

 == Tools